trackit/aws-workflow-live-streaming/README.md

 # AWS Workflow Live Streaming Terraform module

 A Terraform module which set a workflow in order to live stream content and archive this content into a S3 bucket.
-This module can also used with AWS Cloudfront.
+This module can also be used with AWS Cloudfront.
+An AWS Cloudfront distribution can handle multiple livestreams simultaneously.

 ![Infrastructure](.documentation/livestream.png)